One part of any well-written blog post includes an image. And, you want to make sure you use the right blog images that

 First of all, it is possible that the picture was stolen and uploaded without permission.
 Should that happen and you use the image, then you are liable.
 Yes.
 You can be sued and forced to remove the image everywhere you shared it.

 The second reason is that you need original images on your pins for Pinterest.
-Free images are used by many but the content may be different.
+Free images are used by many, but the content may be different.
 It could be a desktop image used by a blogger, a parenting planner, or making money at home.
 Those articles do not relate to one another.
-That makes it more difficult for Pinterest to know which are the related posts and connect yours to the right reader.
+That makes it more difficult for Pinterest to know the related posts and connect yours to the right reader.

 1. Pixabay.
 Pixaby is one of the largest sites of public domain images.
 Attribution is not required for these images.